| I have dedicated this

 have loved and lost, than never to have loved at all”.

-I wish everyone on this planet could
+I wish everyone on

-experience and know this kind of unconditional love at least once in their
+experience and know this kind of unconditional love at least once in

 life.
-If people empathized and loved a bit more, then perhaps they
+If people empathized and loved a bit more, then perhaps

 would not be so quick to hurt someone or something else.

-Most religions and cultures have
+Most religions and

 their own version of the “Golden Rule”.
 I believe the most